Normal liquid $^3$He studied by Path Integral Monte Carlo with a parametrized partition function: Independent-particle model

+The fitting function in Eq.~(\ref{eq:csi_exp_mine}) captures the two-regimes observed in the independent-particle model, and emphasizes the role of the BEC transition temperature $T_c$, which always occurs at some $\xi > 0$ in realistic systems independently on the specific form of the interaction.
+However, in the free-particle case, the BEC transition is hardly apparent in the $\xi_E(T)$ curves (see also appendix \ref{app:free}) and a simple polynomial function is enough to properly describe its shape.~\cite{xiong_2023}.
+In any case, Eq.~(\ref{eq:csi_exp_mine}) is robust enough to handle all such cases automatically.
+In theory, the polynomial expression in Eq.~(\ref{eq:csi_exp_xiong}), with its infinite number of terms, is highly general and, in theory, capable of fitting any complicated function.
+Nevertheless, in actual calculations where only a limited number of points can be computed, Eq.~(\ref{eq:csi_exp_mine}) provides a more physically grounded expression to guide the extrapolation.

 In practice, one can compute $\xi_E(T)$ only for positive $\xi$, hence we re-fitted the parameters of Eq.~(\ref{eq:csi_exp_mine}) using only results in this region.
-We show in Fig.~\ref{fig:res_helike}(c) (crosses), the results of the extrapolation to $\xi = -1$, compared to the actual value obtained by solving Eqs.~(\ref{eq:gc_N}) and (\ref{eq:gc_E}) (dashed line).
-The agreement of the extrapolated energy and the actual energy is very good.
-In the same figure, we also show the result of the extrapolation to $\xi=-1$ using the a simple cubic form from Eq.~(\ref{eq:csi_exp_xiong}),~\cite{xiong_2023} fitted from the data at $\xi \geq 0$.
+We show in Figs.~\ref{fig:e_reconstr}(a) and \ref{fig:e_reconstr}(b) for the fully polarized and unpolarized cases respectively, the results of the extrapolation to $\xi = -1$ (blue crosses), compared to the actual value obtained by solving Eqs.~(\ref{eq:gc_N}) and (\ref{eq:gc_E}) (black dashed line).
+The agreement between the extrapolated and actual energies is excellent..
+However, at lower energies, the critical value of $\xi$ shifts closer to $\xi = 0$, resulting in a larger uncertainty in the extrapolation.
+In the same figures, we also show the result of the extrapolation to $\xi=-1$ using a simple cubic form from Eq.~(\ref{eq:csi_exp_xiong}),~\cite{xiong_2023} fitted from the data at $\xi \geq 0$.
 In this case, the energy of the fermionic system is not accurately captured, and in some instances, the cubic polynomial fails to intersect the line $\xi = -1$.

-\section{Finite-size effects}
+\subsection{Finite-size effects}

-In the case of PIMC simulations, the results of energy calculations are generally influenced by finite-size effects.